 Of course, the most obvious option that you will want to take is to upgrade your bathroom to a completely new suite.
 New tiles, new bath, new shower, basin, vanity area….
 I get it, that’s the dream.
 Along with a professional fitter, it can be quite pricey.

 If funds are tight, why not look to update one key feature in the bathroom, like the shower?
 If you want to follow interior trends, walk-in showers are big news because the replicate the look and feel of a stylish wet room.
-They are also a fabulous idea for the elderly.
-If you are planning to stay in your home long-term, a walk-in shower could be an update to look into.
+Or if you have a bigger space, it might be a standalone bath you’d like as a ‘wow’ item.

 2. Upgrade Your Lampshades